askua/TS-TCC-Plus/README.md

 When you dowload the dataset and extract the zip file, you will find the data in a folder named `UCI HAR Dataset` ... place it in `data_preprocessing/uci_har/` folder and run `preprocess_har.py` file.

-#### 3- Epilepsy and Fault diagnosis datasets:
-download the data file in `data_files` folder and run the preprocessing scripts.

 ### Configurations